-When getting a mortgage, the down payment is the amount you contribute towards the purchase of the home — think of it as the amount you initially put up as your share of ownership.
-Lenders typically require a down payment for most types of home loans, but there are exceptions.
-Here are the minimum down payment requirements for various types of mortgages.
+A down payment is the amount of money you contribute towards the purchase of a home upfront.
+Think of it as the amount you initially put up as your share of ownership.
+The higher your down payment, the less you’re asking to borrow — and the lower your monthly payments will be.

+Lenders require a down payment for most types of home loans, but there are exceptions.
+Here are the minimum down payment requirements for various types of mortgages:

 |Loan type||Minimum down payment|

-|Conventional loan||3%-15% depending on lender|
+|Conventional loan||3%-15% depending on lender and loan|

 |Jumbo loan||20% or more depending on lender|